chowfi/SSL-Resolution/README.md

 ## Encoder/Autoencoder
 **encoder.py** - houses model definitions for autoencoder, encoder, and decoder as well as functions for training and reconstruction plotting.
-**simsiam.py** - houses model definitions for simsiam
+**simsiam.py** - houses model definitions for SimSiam (the projector, predictor and same encoder network as the autoencoder).

 ## Classifier
-**classifier.py** - houses model definitions for Classifier and ConvClassifier as well as functions for training and reconstruction plotting
+**classifier.py** - houses model definitions for Classifier and ConvClassifier as well as functions for training and reconstruction plotting.

 ## Running Experiments